wassname/discovering_latent_knowledge/mjc_notes.md

 Now I just need to debug the dataloading script... nesxt week

 TODO: I need to split test train based on example_i, not row!
+TODO: the plotted and metric acc don't line up

+maybe I need both head and mlp? or just residual stream?